-- 7. The Executive is asked to: - (i) note the issues; - (ii) discuss whether a lead Department should be assigned to food security, on the clear understanding that other Departments have strategic and tactical roles to undertake to support food security.
-(The key activities undertaken by Departments will continue see paragraph 6 unless the lead Department indicates the need for changes): - (iii) discuss and commission a data approach which will provide the Executive with early warning of real world impacts; and - (iv) agree the importance of public information to avoid manage real world impacts.
+- 9. The Executive is asked to: - (i) note the issues; - (ii) discuss whether a lead Department should be assigned to food security, on the clear understanding that other Departments have strategic and tactical roles to undertake to support food security.
+(The key activities undertaken by Departments will continue see paragraph 8 unless the lead Department indicates the need for changes); - (iii) note that a data approach will be developed to provide the Executive with early warnings of real world impacts on all supply routes relevant to NI food security and that alongside the production of a dashboard, further research will be undertaken on the food supply routes on which we rely; and - (iv) agree the importance of public information to avoid manage real world impacts.